Uveitis in horses: causes, symptoms, and treatments

 February 20, 2022

 Uveitis is the leading cause of blindness in horses.
-A very common ocular pathology in horses, it is often overlooked by owners.
+It is a very common eye condition in horses, but one that is often overlooked by owners.
 Its recurrent nature can make it a real nightmare.

 1. 1.
 Anatomy of the eye and causes of uveitis

-Uveitis means inflammation of the uvea.
-The uvea is the vascular part of the eye, comprising the iris, which everyone knows and can see, as well as the choroid, which envelops the entire eye, and the ciliary body (see diagram below).
+Uveitis refers to inflammation of the uvea.
+The uvea is the vascular part of the eye, comprising the iris, which everyone knows and can see, but also the choroid, which envelops the entire eye, and the ciliary body (see diagram below).

-There are many factors that can trigger this inflammation and thus the uveitis attack:
+There are many factors that can trigger this inflammation and therefore an uveitis attack:

-- photosensitization (reaction to sunlight) generally caused by food poisoning
+- photosensitivity (reaction to sunlight) usually caused by food poisoning

-- individual predisposition (appaloosa breed, blue iris eye, etc.)
+- an individual predisposition (Appaloosa breed, blue iris eyes, etc.)

-- an auto-immune reaction (the horse's antibodies turn against itself and attack its own eyes), particularly when the horse has contracted leptospirosis.
+- an autoimmune reaction (the horse's antibodies turn against itself and attack its own eyes), particularly when the horse has contracted leptospirosis at some point.

 1. Symptoms of uveitis

-It's vital to know how to recognize uveitis in order to contact a veterinarian quickly.
+It is essential to know how to recognize uveitis so that you can contact a veterinarian quickly.

-In a uveitis crisis, the horse often presents several of the following symptoms, but not necessarily all of them:
+During a uveitis flare-up, horses often exhibit several of the following symptoms, though not necessarily all of them:

 - severe pain, with the eye closed, avoiding light